Meet Our Team

 Lead Athletic Trainer

 Bryan Truscott, ATC, graduated in 1997 from Northeastern University, earning a degree in athletic training.
 Since 2001, he has worked at both of the New England Baptist Outpatient Care Centers located at Chestnut Hill and Dedham.
-These centers see a very diverse patient population; ranging from high school athletes to injured workers from all lines of work, to retired community members.
+These centers see a very diverse patient population; ranging from high school athletes to injured workers from all lines of work, to retirees.
 Bryan has developed and leads NEBH’s innovative Golf Performance Improvement Program along with other sport specific programs based out of the Sports Performance Center in Dedham.
 Bryan uses his sports medicine background to ensure each rehabilitation program is customized to be functional and meet the clients’ individual goals.
 Among the areas of rehabilitation that Bryan has a keen interest in is return to sports with an emphasis on hip and sports hernia injuries.

 KRISTEN VITO, DPT